 Consider the Medical Requirements

 Depending on the history of the cat, there may also be some medical conditions you have to handle.
 It’s important that you are aware of these before you sign off on an adoption, or else you may accidentally agree to more than you bargained for.
-Certain chronic conditions are expensive to treat or may require more time at home than you are able to commit.
+Certain chronic conditions of abused cats are expensive to treat or may require more time at home than you are able to commit.
 All of these cats still need homes, but not every home will be the right fit.
 Regardless of any noticeable or underlying problems, if you have any cats at home already, make sure to do your own quarantine.
-If the rescue is unaware of a respiratory infection or other illness, this could easily spread to your other pets.
+If the rescue is unaware of a respiratory infection or other illness that the cat may have, this could easily spread to your other pets.
 Request a copy of any vet records so that you can keep them on file and refer to them in the future.

 Keeping Triggers at Bay